AhaLabs/ahalabs.github.io/src/pages/posts/comparing-rust-smart-contract-storage-approaches.md

 pub fn execute(…) -> Result<Response, ContractError> {…}
 ```

 This is another area where it kinda seems like CosmWasm requires a lot of ceremony, but it's actually just establishing firm conventions (and great usability) for something that all realistic contracts will need.
 Once you get your bearings, Soroban encourages a [similar approach to CosmWasm](https://soroban.stellar.org/docs/examples/errors), but less baked-in.
 And NEAR doesn't have any conventions around this; most people [use the `require!` macro](https://docs.near.org/sdk/rust/best-practices) and throw user-facing messages right in the contract logic.
-Maybe that's fine?
+This has worked alright to a point, but makes it hard for consumers of NEAR contracts and builders of NEAR tooling to know what possible errors a contract can throw.

 ### Getting and setting state!